rmzetti/hover-exec/test/tests_mint.md

 # Hover-exec basic tests

 The following basic tests are carried out with the code block id `js` .
 This requires nothing other than `vscode` and the `hover-exec` extension to be installed, and will use `vscode`'s built in `vm` for exec.
+For each test, what should happen or be seen is commented.
+The two remaining main sections after this are 'Misc tests' which covers other scripting languages and REPLs, and 'Script tests' which includes some benchmark style tests.

 ### Hover
 Opening a markdown file (eg. this one) in the vscode editor will activate the `hover-exec` extension.
 To check, after opening the editor, hover over the start line `js ...` or end line of the code block.
 The following hover message will appear: